 Google maps will get you to Mendocino Magic, 3000 Branscomb Rd, Laytonville, CA 95454.

-Come on Friday or Saturday.
-Or talk to us about coming early Thursday to help setup and chill!
+Come on Thursday or Friday or Saturday.
+Or talk to us about coming early Wednesday to help setup and chill!

 If you arrive outside these hours:

-- If it’s night/early morning: check into a motel or find somewhere else to camp!
+If it’s night-time: check into a motel or find somewhere else to camp!
 Then join us.

-- If it’s evening: Come to the front gate and use the walkie-talkie to holla up someone to let you in
+Otherwise: Come to the front gate and use the radio at the Gate to holla up someone to let you in.

 About the Property

-Mendocino Magic is 600 acres of beautiful land 3 hours north of San Francisco in Laytonville, California, nestled an hour inland from the Mendocino Coast, with rolling hills, lily pad ponds, forests, and an awesome reservoir for swimming!
+Mendocino Magic is 600 acres (that's almost a square mile!) of beautiful land 3 hours north of San Francisco in Laytonville, California, nestled an hour inland from the Mendocino Coast, with rolling hills, lily pad ponds, forests, and an awesome reservoir for swimming!
 It doubles as a wedding venue and as private camping land, and we have it to ourselves Labor Day weekend!